eduardofierroduque-sudo/HIPHOP_BEATS_MACHINE/README.md

 Audio Separation (Demucs): Implemented for precise track isolation, separating the master beat into its essential rhythmic and melodic components.

-Audio Generation ([Name of the audio AI, e.g., Meta MusicGen]): Responsible for the synthesis of sounds and the initial generation of audio waves based on the style variables defined in the code.
+Audio Generation (Meta MusicGen): Responsible for the synthesis of sounds and the initial generation of audio waves based on the style variables defined in the code.

 ## Installation and Local Environment